 Management of Involuntary movements

-A major symptom and associated factors of cerebral palsy is abnormal movements (also known as dystonia, or dyskinesia, depending on the symptoms and other factors).
-Generally, these movements are due to the misfiring of chemicals in the brain that causes a slight yet uncontrollable muscle spasm.
+Generally, dystonia, or dyskinesia movements are due to the misfiring of chemicals in the brain that causes a slight yet uncontrollable muscle spasm.
 At times, or in different patients, these movements can be severely disabling.

 Two major dopaminergic drugs, which may prove to be helpful in cerebral palsy patients, are Sinemet and Artane.

 Sinemet is a dopaminergic medicine combination of two other drugs: L-dopa and carbidopa.
-Sinemet has been used successfully for some time in treating abnormal movements in Parkinson's children.
+Sinemet has been used successfully for some time in treating abnormal movements in Parkinson's Patient.

 These Anticholinergic and dopaminergic medicines block cholinergic nerve impulses that affect the muscles in the arms, legs, and other parts of the body.
 These medications help regulate muscle movement and motor function.